kaddouromar/LIbraryTaskManager/README.md

 3) As an admin, I want to be able to create and delete users when theyre not a part of the system anymore.

+Non-Functional Requirements:

+   Performance:

+      Should handle x amount of users and x amount of books without errors Efficent searching times (is a time required?)

+   Scalability:

+      Should be able to easily implement new functions